Layer-Wise Data-Free CNN Compression: Layer-Wise Data-Free Compression

+We now describe our method for generating data used by our layer-wise optimization algorithms.
+The details of how this generated data is used for quantization and pruning are described in Sections~\ref{section:quantization} and \ref{section:pruning}.

-We describe our method for generating layer-wise network inputs.
-We assume the network is composed of blocks containing a convolution, followed by a BatchNorm \cite{BatchNorm}, followed by an activation.
+Consider a network composed of blocks containing a convolution, a BatchNorm \cite{BatchNorm}, and an activation.
 Let $\bn{i}$ denote the BatchNorm layer associated with a block of index $i$.
-The BatchNorm $\bn{i}$ normalizes by the mean $\mu_{\bn{i}}$ and standard deviation $\sigma_{\bn{i}}$ of its inputs, then applies a channelwise affine transformation with weight $\gamma_{\bn{i}}$ and bias $\beta_{\bn{i}}$.
-Therefore, the standard deviation of the BatchNorm's output channels is $\gamma_{\bn{i}}$, and the mean of the output channels is $\beta_{\bn{i}}$.
+It has stored parameters $\mu_{\bn{i}}$, $\sigma_{\bn{i}}$, $\gamma_{\bn{i}}$, and $\beta_{\bn{i}}$ corresponding to the input mean, input standard deviation, scale factor, and bias.
+Because the BatchNorm layer normalizes its inputs before applying an affine transformation, the mean of its outputs is $\beta_{\bn{i}}$ and the standard deviation of its outputs is $\gamma_{\bn{i}}$.

 We exploit this information to generate layer-wise inputs.
-Let $\conv{i}$ denote the convolutional layer in block $i$ of the network, and $f_i$ denote the activation in block $i$.
-Let $h(\cdot)$ denote the application of layer $h$ to an input.
+Let $\conv{i}$ denote the convolutional layer in block $i$ of the network, and $f_i$ denote the activation function.

-Consider the case in which block $i$ accepts multiple input tensors from blocks indexed by a collection $\mathcal{K}$.
-Let $x_{\bn{i-1}}$ denote the input into the BatchNorm $\bn{i-1}$ from a training batch when training with real data.
-Assuming these tensors are combined by an addition function (as in Residual Networks \cite{ResNet}), the input $x_{\conv{i}}$ to convolution $\conv{i}$ is
+Consider the case in which block $i$ accepts multiple input tensors from blocks indexed by elements $j \in \mathcal{K}$.
+Let $x_{\bn{j}}$ denote the input into the BatchNorm $\bn{j}$ from a training batch (when training with real data).
+Assuming the inputs to block $i$ are combined by an addition function, the input $x_{\conv{i}}$ to convolution $\conv{i}$ is